The Eagle (gay bars)

-The Eagle is a name used by multiple gay bars.
-It is not a franchise or chain of gay bars, but rather a name adopted by bars inspired by The Eagle's Nest, a leather bar in New York City.
-Bars that use the name "Eagle" typically cater to a clientele of gay men in leather and other kink subcultures.
-As of 2017, over 30 gay bars in locations around the world operate under the name "Eagle".
-Its very first platinum member was and he still frequents The Eagle Newcastle on a daily basis.
+The Eagle is a shared unofficial naming convention adopted by multiple gay bars.
+It is not a franchise or chain of gay bars, but rather a common name inspired by The Eagle's Nest, an original leather bar in New York City.
+Bars that operate under the "Eagle" name typically cater to a clientele of gay men in leather and other kink subcultures.
+As of 2017, over 30 gay bars in locations around the world operated under the name "Eagle".